 Soil carbon management could be key to solving global sustainability challenges.
 Now a team of global experts (co-chaired by Grantham supervisor Steven Banwart) have produced a series of recommendations on soil carbon.

 Professor Steve Banwart explains the importance of soil carbon.
 ‘Soil carbon in the form of organic matter is a huge asset worldwide.
 Its vital role to support food production and environmental quality is taken for granted.’

 If you want to keep up to date with advances in soil then look at out our soil research page.
 There you’ll find publications, blogs and interviews with our soil people.
 And if you want stay in touch then why not join our newsletter?

-Stopping soil carbon losses from organic-rich soils (e.g. peatlands and drylands) where soils are vulnerable due to low soil carbon content.
+Stopping soil carbon losses from organic-rich soils where soils are vulnerable due to low soil carbon content.
 Examples of organic rich soils include peatlands and drylands.

 Promoting soil carbon gains through active soil management in agricultural lands that have experienced historical losses of soil carbon.

-Greatly expanding soil and land management from local scale decisions to increased national and international actions to deliver large-scale benefits worldwide.
+Greatly expanding soil and land management from local scale decisions to increased national and international actions.
+This could deliver large-scale benefits worldwide.

 Reducing the fragmentation in policy for soil and land management.